c-txt/c-txt.github.io/OSAS/Minimizing-The-Word.md

 Back to the Jews, at the very beginning of His discourse to them, the Lord had told them the importance of remaining in His word:

-> Jesus therefore said to those Jews who had believed him, “If you remain in my word, then you are truly my disciples.
+> Jesus therefore said to those Jews who had believed him, “If you **remain** in my word, then you are truly my disciples.
 You will know the truth, and the truth will make you free.” - John 8: 31, 32

 But the Jews could not remain in His word as it became more threatening to their sense of reality.
 While He said they were in bondage, they said they were free.
 While He said they were the children of the devil, they claimed to be the children of Abraham.
 Everything he said to open their eyes to the truth just fell on deaf ears.

-But like them, the root cause of our not understanding as well is because we do not hear His word.
-Like he said:
+But like them, the root cause of our misunderstandings is our not hearing His word.
+If we do not remain in His Word soon we will not hear His Word.
+Like he said to them later:

 > Why don’t you understand my speech?
 Because you can’t hear my word. - John 8: 43
 > He who is of God hears the words of God.
 For this cause you don’t hear, because you are not of God.”- John 8: 47